kishenpadiyar/AutomatedExpenseReportProcessor/README.md

   - Accepts: image file (multipart/form-data)
   - Returns: JSON with `status`, `extracted_text`, and `processed_time_ms`

+## Deployment

+For deploying to a production website, see [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions on:
+- Configuring the backend API URL
+- Setting up CORS for production
+- Environment variable configuration

 ## Technology Stack

 - **Backend**: FastAPI, EasyOCR, Python